01 of 05

 Turin, the main city of the Piemonte Region and home to Fiat cars, is an elegant city with historic Baroque cafes and architecture, high-quality shops, and interesting museums, which include the famed Egyptian Museum and the Shroud of Turin (only occasionally put on display for viewing).

-For a guided tour of the city's sights, book Introduction to Turin: City of Chocolate and FIAT.
+For a guided tour of the city's sights, book the Introduction to Turin: City of Chocolate and FIAT tour.
 Turin can easily be reached by train and Turin airport serves other Italian and European cities.
-You'll find visiting information including more things to see and do and where to stay in our Turin Travel Guide.

 Just outside Torino, you can visit the Baroque Savoy Palace and gardens at La Venaria Reale and a little farther west is the stunning monastery, Saint Micheal's Abbey, one of Europe's most important Benedictine monasteries.
 See Turin Day Trips for visiting information.